alexanderpanchenko/stc/README.md

 ```
 **Recompilation**

-On Ubuntu 11.10 or higher install (in addition to the packages indicated above)
+On Ubuntu 11.10 or higher install in addition to the packages indicated above:

 1. sudo apt-get install libc6-dev-i386